msc-acse/acse-9-independent-research-project-waldingjc/README.md

 #### Output
 When set to save mode, the output is a .pt file containing the state dict of the trained model.
 If it is not saving, there is no permanent output, beyond the graphs you may tell it to generate.

+### Note regarding the repository

+This project was developed on a separate repo called waldingjc/Masters, with this repo only being used for submission, and therefore lacking all history.
+If access to the working repo is required to inspect commit history and such, please contact me at waldingjc@gmail.com and I will open the repo.